 Orion raises outlook after Merck deal on developing prostate cancer drug

-July 13 (Reuters) - Finnish drug maker Orion ORNBV.HE on Wednesday raised its full year outlook after it signed a collaboration agreement with Merck MRK.N aimed at developing a prostate cancer drug candidate.
+July 13 (Reuters) - Finnish drug maker Orion ORNBV.HE on Wednesday raised its full year outlook after it signed a collaboration agreement with Merck MRK.N aimed at developing a prostate cancer drug, sending its shares to two-year high.

 ((boleslaw.lasocki@thomsonreuters.com; +48 58 769 66 00;))